 If the close today is 100, the highest high over the last five days was 115, and the lowest low over the last five days was 95, then the Williams %R is -75 ( (15/20) *-100 )

 The Williams %R is pretty similar to the WilliamsVixFix (but inversely from each other).
 The chart below is both indicators using a 22-day lookback period:

 Williams %R – does it work?
 We test some strategies

-We test the Williams %R on the S&P 500 (SPY).
+We test the Williams %R trading strategy on the S&P 500 (SPY).
 Entry is on the close when the Williams %R is below -90 and exit is when today’s close is higher than yesterday’s high or when the Williams %R closes above -30.

 By using optimization we get, perhaps as expected, the best results on short lookback periods.
 We used a minimum lookback period of two days and a maximum of 25 days.
 All tests gave a profit factor of two or more, except for 25 days which produced 1.9.